Table of Contents

-In some water bodies, organic matter is a great source of oxygen gas.
+In some water bodies, organic matter is a great source of BOD.
 These organic matters include sewage and other pollutants present in the water bodies.
-The greater the BOD, lower is the dissolved oxygen available for the aerobic animals such as fishes and other aquatic ecosystems.
+The greater the BOD, the lower is the dissolved oxygen available for aerobic animals such as fishes and other aquatic organisms.

 The BOD is accordingly a reliable measure of the organic pollution of water bodies.
-The main reasons toward treating wastewater prior to its discharge into a water resource are to reduce its BOD level (the demand for oxygen) and thereby, reduce its demand from the lakes, rivers, streams, or tidewaters into which the wastewater is released.
+The main reason for treating wastewater prior to its discharge into a water resource is to reduce its BOD level (the demand for oxygen).

 - BOD measures the amount of oxygen consumed by microorganisms for the process of decomposition of the organic matters in the water bodies.

 - It indicates the amount of organic pollution present in an aquatic ecosystem.

 - BOD is calculated in sewage treatment or wastewater treatment to find the destruction of organic wastes by aerobic microbes